UK tech experts · info@vividrepairs.co.uk

 The RTX 3060 Gaming OC remains relevant in 2026 thanks to its 12GB GDDR6 memory configuration.
 Whilst newer cards offer faster memory types, the generous capacity makes this Gigabyte card brilliant for content creation workloads.
 Video editors, 3D artists, and streamers benefit from the extra VRAM when working with high-resolution assets.

 Gaming performance sits comfortably in 1080p to 1440p territory.
-The factory overclock from Gigabyte’s Gaming OC treatment adds around 7% performance over reference RTX 3060 cards.
-I tested it across current titles and found it handles most games at high settings and 1440p, though you’ll need to drop to medium in the most demanding 2026 releases.
-The triple-fan cooler runs quieter than you’d expect for a 170W card.
+The factory overclock from Gigabyte's Gaming OC treatment adds around 7% performance over reference RTX 3060 cards.
+It handles most games at high settings and 1440p, though you'll need to drop to medium in the most demanding 2026 releases.
+The triple-fan cooler runs quieter than you'd expect for a 170W card.

 Where the RTX 3060 Gaming OC shines is Adobe Creative Suite performance.
 Premiere Pro and After Effects leverage that 12GB buffer brilliantly, and Nvidia's CUDA acceleration remains unmatched for these applications.
 Blender rendering with OptiX also benefits.
 If you're splitting time between gaming and creative work, this represents better value than the 8GB RTX 5060.
 We covered this in our Gigabyte RTX 3060 Gaming OC review with creator benchmarks.